Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Conjectures about Affine Springer Fibers

 \end{enumerate} \end{prop}

-\begin{rem} For groups of Suzuki and Ree type, the analogues of the polynomials $\Deg_\rho(x)$ are recorded at the end of \cite[\S{13.9}]{carter}, with $x = q^2$.
-Using them, we find that the analogue of \eqref{eq:trinh-detail} fails for the ${}^2C_2$ and ${}^2G_2$ cases in item (1b). \end{rem}

 Throughout the proof, it will be convenient to write $\bb{C}$ for the trivial $\bb{C}\Br_{\nu, \gamma}$-module.
-In all cases except (OY1a), the group $W_{\bbb{G}, \bbb{A}}$ will be dihedral; we will adopt Chmutova's notation for its irreducible characters \cite{chmutova}.
+Outside of the twisted Coxeter case (OY1a), the group $W^\bbb{G}_\bbb{A}$ will be dihedral; we will adopt Chmutova's notation for its irreducible characters~\cite{chmutova}.
 To prove (1), we use her $D_{\bbb{G}, \bbb{A}}^\rat(\vec{\nu})$-module character formulas in \emph{ibid.}.
-To prove (2), we use the following observation, together with geometric results of Chen--Vilonen--Xue in \cite{cvx1, cvx2, cvx3}:
+To prove (2), we use the following observation, together with geometric results of Chen--Vilonen--Xue in~\cite{cvx1, cvx2, cvx3}: